 Note that the dates should be input as either:

-Warning: If you attempt to input the dates in text format, there is a risk that Excel may misinterpret them, due to different date systems, or date interpretation settings.
+Warning: If you attempt to input the dates in text format, there is a risk that Excel may misinterpret them, due to different date systems, or date interpretation settings on your computer.

 The XIRR function in cell D2 shows the calculation of the Internal Rate of Return after 3 periods and the function in cell D4 shows the Internal Rate of Return after 5 periods.

-Further information and examples of the Excel Xirr function can be found on the Microsoft Office website.
+Further information and examples of the Excel Xirr function are provided on the Microsoft Office website.

 If you get an error from the Excel Xirr function this is likely to be one of the following: